porterjamesj/website/content/hiking/lt23/day26/index.md

 {{< controlsvideo src="videos/sunset.mp4" >}}

 I set up my tent at the very top of the "Face Chutes," one of the most death-defying ski areas at the resort.
-There's a little vestibule on the lodge that some hikers sleep in, but its has kind of crappy vibes and apparently the fluorescent light stays on all night.
+There's a little vestibule on the lodge that some hikers sleep in, but it has kind of crappy vibes and apparently the fluorescent light stays on all night.
 I'd rather be cozy in my tent!
 Don't even need to make dinner as I'm still full from the sub earlier.

 I drink the cider I bought up from the base and write in my journal.
 As far as the end of the journey—no thoughts, head empty today.
 Still feels hard to imagine being off-trail.
 Well, last day tomorrow.
 It's just a walk in the woods...
 {{< oneimage src="images/tent.jpg" width="120" >}}